Product: Work At Home Paycheck

 The full story

 As I mentioned before, this program doesn’t provide you with anything.
-In the first video, Jessica tells her hard luck story.
+In the first video, Jessica tells her hard-luck story.
 She’s pretty well down and out when luckily she bumps into a friendly guy, Mark Wilson, in a coffee shop.

-At the end of the first video you have to give your email address to obtain access to Work At Home Paycheck program or if you try to leave the site you are offered a free gift worth $3997.
+At the end of the first video you have to give your email address to obtain access to the Work At Home Paycheck program or if you try to leave the site you are offered a free gift worth $3997.
 I tried to claim my free gift but the link didn’t work and I was forwarded to the next video.

 The free gift is probably a ready-made website, for which you have to pay an excessive amount for hosting.

-In this second video, that goes on for about 30 minutes, you get a repeat of Jessica’s story.
+In this second video, which goes on for about 30 minutes, you get a repeat of Jessica’s story.
 Even after all this time you still don’t really know what you will be doing, the video spends most of the time mentioning how much money you will be making, for very little work.

 Finally, near the end, you are told you will be posting links and using the software provided by another program.
-As usual with these types of schemes, you are given some impressive figures of how much you can earn, $15 per link and you are expected to believe you can earn as much as shown in this ridiculous table.
+As usual with these types of schemes, you are given some impressive figures of how much you can earn, $15 per link, and you are expected to believe you can earn as much as shown in this ridiculous table.

 These are the best clues you are given as to what you will be doing, but still a little vague.
 You are not even told where you paste the links, on your own site, on Facebook or somewhere else.

-All the way through the video you are led to believe that you can do this for free, but at the end, you are told you will have to pay for the membership to Link Posting Partners, whose owner happens to be Mark Wilson, who was in the coffee shop.
+All the way through the video you are led to believe that you can do this for free, but in the end, you are told you will have to pay for the membership to Link Posting Partners, whose owner happens to be Mark Wilson, who was in the coffee shop.

 The price to join this link posting program is $397, but as Jessica is so nice she is going to pay $300 on your behalf.
 She is willing to pay this amount because she receives a commission on all the links you post.
 If you click to leave the price comes down to $77 and then $47.
 Each time Jessica tells you she is going to pay extra to Link Posting Partners, so you can get the discounted price.
 She really is desperate for you to join!